-An UTM application can be run as a standalone UTM application or on several different computers as a UTM cluster application.
+An UTM application can be run as a standalone UTM application or sumultanously on several different computers as a UTM cluster application.

-- BeanConnect is an adapter that conforms to Oracle/Sun's Java Connector Architecture (JCA) and supports standardized connection of UTM applications to J2EE application servers.
+- BeanConnect is an adapter that conforms to the Java EE Connector Architecture (JCA) and supports standardized connection of UTM applications to Java EE application servers.
 This makes it possible to integrate tried-and-tested legacy applications in new business processes. - The WebTransactions member of the openSEAS family is a product that allows triedand-tested host applications to be used flexibly in new business processes and modern application scenarios.
 Existing UTM applications can be migrated to the Web without modification.